- Cherries are the smallest members of the stone fruit family, which include plums, apricots, nectarines, and peaches.

 The naturally occurring nutritional and medicinal value that tart cherries possess ranks above that of most other fruits.
 Regular consumption of them is extremely beneficial to an individual’s health and wellness.

-Medicinally, sour cherries (tart cherries) may be useful in alleviating sleep problems due to its high melatonin content, a compound critical in regulating the sleep-wake cycle in humans.
+Medicinally, sour cherries (tart cherries) may be useful in supporting healthy sleep patterns due to its high melatonin content, a compound critical in regulating the sleep-wake cycle in humans.
+It is the highest known food source of melatonin.

 To confirm this, scientists conducted a controlled trial on indices of muscle recovery.
 Participants were given either tart cherry juice or a control drink for five days before, on the day of, and for two days after a marathon race.